Failed Back Surgery Syndrome (FBSS)

 - Inadequate post-operative rehabilitation

-The two main goals for spine surgery are to accomplish decompression of nerve root that is pinched, or stabilizing stabilize a painful joint.
-Unfortunately, back surgery or spine surgery may not cut out a patient’s pain completely.
+The two main goals for spine surgery are to accomplish decompression of nerve root that is pinched, or stabilize a painful joint.
+Unfortunately, back surgery or spine surgery may not relieve a patient’s pain completely.
 It can change the anatomy, and an anatomical lesion or injury that is a probable cause of back pain must be identified prior to rather than after back surgery or spine surgery.

 The main complaint with a nerve root damage is pain in the back with radiating pain in a leg.
 The pain can be sharp and stabbing, and muscle weakness and tingling can also occur.